Mahasamund district: Geography

 Mahasamund district covers an area of 3902.39 km² in the central eastern part of Chhattisgarh.
 The district lies between 20°47' to 21°31'30" latitude and 82°00' and 83°15'45" longitude.
 On the north the district is bounded by Raigarh and Baloda Bazar districts, on the south by Bargarh and Nuapada districts of Odisha, and on the west by Gariaband and Raipur districts.

-Granite rocks can be found in the Bagbahra, Basna and Pithora region.
-Rocks are predominantly limestone of the Chhattisgarh group contemporary to the Cuddapah group of the Upper Pre-Cambrian age, consisting of limestone layers, shale, sandstone, or quartzite.
+Granite can be found in the Bagbahra, Basna and Pithora region.
+Rocks are predominantly limestone of the Chhattisgarh group contemporary to the Cuddapah group of the Upper Precambrian age, consisting of limestone layers, shale, sandstone, or quartzite.
 Neo-granite, dolerite, and quartz in intrusive forms are also found in the district.
 Hence there is a great scope of intense mining activity.

 Transportation

 Mahasamund district has three National Highways: National Highway 6 National Highway 217 National Highway 216.
 The construction of four-lane road in National Highway 6 from Arang–Mahasamund to Saraipali up to Bargarh Sambalpur Odisha has been completed.